reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Pedagogical/README.txt

 To run Fig_Timescale_Pedagogical_DataSynthesis.R: From a fresh R session, set the R working directory to this directory, and see the dependencies at the top of Fig_Timescale_Pedagogical_DataSynthesis.R and make sure they are satisfied.
 Then run the script.
-The original script was created in R 4.1.0.
+The original script was created in R 4.1.0 and was also tested on R 4.3.0.

 To run main_plotExampleWPMFs.m set the matlab working directory to this directory, and, from a fresh Matlab session, run the script.
 You may need a fairly recent version of matlab - we used 2021a.